 Hub or Derailleur: There are two main choices when it comes to gearing with options for each.
-You can choose either derailleur gearing or hub gears.
-In general, derailleur gears are lighter, cheaper and more efficient with hub gears being lower maintenance, more reliable and offer optional automatic gear shifting.
-In general derailleur gears are preferred by those on a budget and, with higher end systems, by those who are looking to ride faster.
+You can choose a trike model with either derailleur gearing or hub gears.
+In general, derailleur gears are lighter, cheaper and more efficient with hub gears being lower maintenance, more reliable and some offer optional automatic gear shifting.
+Derailleur gears are found on our faster trikes for people who are looking to ride faster.
 Hub gears are preferred by a lot of people who are interested in touring and riders who want a trike which requires less maintenance and features like optional fully automatic gear changing.

 Stepless fully automatic gear shifting.
 Find out more in our hub gearing section below.